Menu

 • Speaker: Dr. Polycarpos Polycarpou

-• Speaker Position: Chief Agricultural Reseach Officer, Production Division, Agricultural Research Institute, Cyprus
+• Co-organisers: Chief Agricultural Reseach Officer, Production Division, Agricultural Research Institute, Cyprus

 Publications & Media